Tuesday, July 31, 2018

 20. DODGER STADIUM-- One of the few major league ballparks where no tailgating is allowed.

-19. MILLER PARK-- There is nothing within distance of the parking lots., but the traditional pregame tailgating parties are epic.
+19. MILLER PARK-- (Brewers) There is nothing within distance of the parking lots., but the traditional pregame tailgating parties are epic.
+No kidding about those tailgate parties.

 It Is Still Comiskey Park To Me. --RoadSox